oobabooga/text-generation-webui/docs/Extensions.md

 }
 ```

-`display_name` is used to define the displayed name of the extension in the UI, and `is_tab` is used to define whether the extension should appear in a new tab.
-By default, extensions appear at the bottom of the "Text generation" tab.

 Additionally, `params` may contain variables that you want to be customizable through a `settings.json` file.
-For instance, assuming the extension is in `extensions/google_translate`, the variable `language string` below:
+For instance, assuming the extension is in `extensions/google_translate`, the variable `language string` in

 ```python
 params = {